NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Cinder Rat.md

 abilities_mid:
   - name: ""
   - name: "Fetid Fumes"
-    desc: " (aura,fire) 5 feet.\nA creature that enters the aura or begins its turn there must succeed at a DC 22 Fortitude check save or become [[Conditions/Sickened 1|Sickened 1]].\nEverything within the aura, including the cinder rat, is [[Conditions/Concealed|Concealed]] by smoke."
+    desc: " (aura,fire) 5 feet.\n\nA creature that enters the aura or begins its turn there must succeed at a DC 22 Fortitude check save or become [[Conditions/Sickened 1|Sickened 1]].\n\nEverything within the aura, including the cinder rat, is [[Conditions/Concealed|Concealed]] by smoke."

 attacks:
   - name: ""